 Sometimes obvious points can be missed.
 We all know how annoying it is to have to remember lots of passwords and I resent being made to create another account on a site I'll use once.
 In fact I won't buy from a store that takes this tack, and I am sure I'm not alone.
 People don't know if they'll return to buy again before they complete their first order so why force them to register?
 Give them the option to sign up later.

-Trying different changes to your site and measuring the results may be dull, but massive and unexpected gains can result from small changes.
+Trying different changes to your website and measuring the results may be dull, but massive and unexpected gains can result from small changes.

 In one documented case sales doubled simply by removing the discount code field from the checkout.
 The verdict was that buyers without discount codes felt ripped off if they didn't have a code.
 In another case, sign-ups increased by 200% after "Free trial" was changed to "See plans and pricing".

 You can use multiple sites each addressing a segment of your overall market.
-This enables you to make the site more relevant to your audience and can also improve search engine rankings.
+This enables you to make the ecommerce website more relevant to your audience, can improve search engine rankings and could help to to increase your online sales.